PierfrancescoSoffritti/android-youtube-player/README.md

 You can read more about PlayerUIController [here](#playeruicontroller).

 ### Release the YouTubePlayerView
-Remember to release the `YouTubePlayerView` when you're done using it.
+Remember to release the `YouTubePlayerView` when you're done using it, by calling `YouTubePlayerView.release()`.

 ```java
 @Override